-Remove DR due to Asmarisa's ring of demonic deception.
+Note: Can be hit by mundane weapons due to Asmarisa's ring of demonic deception.

-CF 6: Firepit (CR Varies, 2+)
+CF 6: Firepit

 Gathered around a roaring bonfire are a dozen or more men and women in varying states of drunkenness.
 They are laughing, singing, and generally having a grand time.
 Every few moments one of them cries out "For Asmarisa!" and they all raise their glasses before taking a drink.
 After a minute or two, one of them climbs atop a large footlocker and calls for order.
-He is better dressed than the other members of The Entourage, with a fine doublet, a broad baldric, and an oversize top hat.
+He is better dressed than the other members of The Entourage, with a fine doublet, a broad baldric, and an over-size top hat.
 When he smiles, the dark edges of his lips accentuate his perfectly kept van dyke.